dongkunhan/dongkunhan.github.io/_pages/awards.md

 > ***"The greatest award is doing something you are proud of."   --Louis Sachar***{: style="color: Black;"}

+* **Best Presentation Award**{: style="color: RoyalBlue;"}

+    “From Virtual to Physical: Chatbot Development for Teaching Robotics” in the [The 5th International Conference on Modern Educational Technology](http://www.icmet.org/) (06/2023)

 * **Best Oral Presentation Award**{: style="color: RoyalBlue;"}

-    “Flipped Robotic Online Laboratory with an Intelligent Cloud Teacher” in the [9th International Conference on Education and Training Technologies](http://www.icett.org) (04/2023)
+    “Flipped Robotic Online Laboratory with an Intelligent Cloud Teacher” in the [The 9th International Conference on Education and Training Technologies](http://www.icett.org) (04/2023)

 * **Gold Award in Category of the Educational Technology Innovation**{: style="color: RoyalBlue;"}